Gluten-Free Pumpkin Magic Bars

 Coconut: unsweetened organic shredded coconut is preferred.

-Directions to Make Gluten-Free Pumpkin Magic Bars:
+How to Make Gluten-Free Pumpkin Magic Bars?

-3. Mixed both crumbs in a small bowl and scatter them evenly over the melted butter.
+3. COMBINE: Mixed both crumbs in a small bowl and scatter them evenly over the melted butter.
 Pat down gently.

-6. Bake for 22 to 27 minutes.
+6. THEN BAKE: Bake for 22 to 27 minutes.
 Remove and cool completely before cutting into bars.
 Store in a container with wax paper or parchment paper in between them to keep them from sticking together.

-NOTES and TIPS…
+NOTES and RECIPE TIPS…

-These gluten-free pumpkin magic bars freeze well too!
+- These gluten-free pumpkin magic bars freeze well too!

 By the way, if you happen to know the ‘real story’ of how they were named ‘Magic Bars’… please tell us! … we are curious to know.